aff3ct/aff3ct/doc/source/user/simulation/parameters/codec/bch/encoder.rst

 .. |dec-simd_descr_inter| replace:: Select the inter-frame strategy.

-.. note:: Be aware that running the simulator with the :ref:`src-src-fra` parameter set to 1 and the :ref:`dec-polar-dec-simd` parameter set to ``INTER`` will completely be counterproductive and will lead to no throughput improvements.
+.. note:: Be aware that running the simulator with the :ref:`sim-sim-inter-fra` parameter set to 1 and the :ref:`dec-polar-dec-simd` parameter set to ``INTER`` will completely be counterproductive and will lead to no throughput improvements.